MicrosoftDocs/Devices-docs/surface/optimize-video-conferencing-on-surface.md

 ### Get updates to all devices

 Ensure your organization has a process for your devices to receive these updates.
-If you are using Windows Update or [Windows Update for Business](/windows/deployment/update/waas-manage-updates-wufb), you are already receiving the latest Surface updates when they are released.
+If you're using Windows Update or [Windows Update for Business](/windows/deployment/update/waas-manage-updates-wufb), you're already receiving the latest Surface updates when they're released.
 Check for updates using Windows Update and verify the newest Surface updates have been installed.
 To learn more, see:

 - [Surface update history](https://www.microsoft.com/surface/support/install-update-activate/surface-update-history)
 - [Install Surface and Windows updates](https://www.microsoft.com/surface/support/performance-and-maintenance/install-software-updates-for-surface?)

-If you are using other options to install Surface drivers and firmware updates, you will need to install the latest Surface updates manually using the published MSI files or install the updates using Configuration Manager.
+If you're using other options to install Surface drivers and firmware updates, you'll need to install the latest Surface updates manually using the published MSI files or install the updates using Configuration Manager.
 To learn more, see:

 - [Download drivers and firmware for Surface](https://support.microsoft.com/help/4023482)
 - [Manage and deploy Surface driver and firmware updates](manage-surface-driver-and-firmware-updates.md)